 Fortunately, direct reports (at the executive level) seldom want or need coaching to be a time-consuming process.
 They tend to prefer regular "reality checks" to make sure that they are heading in the right direction.
 Frequency of interaction is often more important than the duration of the interaction.
 They also want to have the freedom to ask for help or clarification when they need it.

 A third reason that executives avoid coaching is that they are afraid of alienating their direct reports.
 In general, the higher people rank in the organizational hierarchy, the more expensive they are to replace.
 In many cases, executives manage people who are financially independent and can find another job if they are dissatisfied.
 The organization needs not only the knowledge of these people; it needs their commitment.
 Alienating people near "the top" can be a very expensive mistake.
 This fear of alienation is not totally unjustified.
 A review of research on successful people indicates that they tend to over-rate their own performance (relative to their peers) and that they tend to resist feedback that is inconsistent with their overly-positive self-image.

-The “good news” is that while successful people tend to resist negative feedback about the past, they almost always respond well to positive suggestions for the future.
-By focusing on the future, executives can help direct reports be “right” tomorrow, as opposed to proving they were “wrong” yesterday.
+The "good news" is that while successful people tend to resist negative feedback about the past, they almost always respond well to positive suggestions for the future.
+By focusing on the future, executives can help direct reports be "right" tomorrow, as opposed to proving they were "wrong" yesterday.
 Effective coaches can generally cover what they need to say by focusing on the future (as opposed to dwelling on the past).
-Executives who use the Six-Question process almost always get dramatically higher scores from direct reports (one year later) on the item, “Provides development feedback in a timely manner.”
+Executives become coaches when they use the Six-Question process almost always get dramatically higher scores from direct reports (one year later) on the item, "Provides development feedback in a timely manner."
 Interestingly enough, this approach does not focus on feedback; it concentrates on suggestions!